What is TRIO Student Support Services?

 By being a part of the program you will have access to resources such as knowledgeable professionals who will help you to acquire the skills necessary to succeed in college.

-Our program offers academic tutoring and skill building, personal assistance and academic advising in post-secondary course selection, information on financial aid programs and financial literacy, benefits and resources for locating scholarships, participation in a peer mentoring program, participation in a TRIO Living/Learning Community and assistance in applying to graduate and professional programs.
+Our program offers academic tutoring and skill building, personal assistance and academic advising in post-secondary course selection, information on financial aid programs and financial literacy, resources for locating scholarships, participation in a peer mentoring program, participation in a TRIO Living/Learning Community and assistance in applying to graduate and professional programs.

 How much does TRIO/SSS cost to join?